davidpots/playsongnotes/_lessons/373 - how to get my song sheets on musicnotes.md

 <!-- patreon_lesson_available: true
 patreon_lesson_url: https://www.patreon.com/posts/32888140 -->

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RxWflBXsmkU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## How to get my song sheets from Musicnotes.com

 Hey friends!
 Good news: after a very busy few weeks, 60+ of my recently de-listed song sheets are back online & available to you, once again.
-Here's what's new:

-- They're all properly licensed, which is a necessity to avoid future copyright issues.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RxWflBXsmkU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+A quick summary of what's new (for my "song" PDFs only):

-- Each song sheet is available for individual purchase at Musicnotes (who has been a leader in digital sheet music since 1998).
+- Each "song" sheet music arrangement is available for individual purchase at Musicnotes.com (who has been a leader in digital sheet music for 20+ years).
-- Watch my video tutorial (above) showing exactly how to get these song sheets on Musicnotes.
+- My song sheets all properly licensed (thanks to Musicnotes), which is a necessity to avoid future copyright issues.
+- All my non-song PDFs (riffs, theory, techniques, etc) continue to be available on my Patreon page.

 ## Patreon supporters get 50% off each song sheet purchase!